utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/organizing-private-network.md

 To add a sub-folder to an existing folder, do the following:

 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to a folder, then select **Add folder**.
 You can also select a folder in the sidebar, then select <img alt="Create folder icon" src="https://assets.postman.com/postman-docs/v10/icon-create-folder-v10.jpg#icon" width="20px"> **Create Folder** in the upper-right corner.

+    > You can create up to four levels of sub-folders in each folder.

 1. Enter a name for the folder.
 Optionally, you can add a description for the sub-folder.
 1. Select **Create Folder**.